Convergence Rates of Oblique Regression Trees for Flexible Function Libraries: Conclusion and Future Work

 \subsection{Classification}

 While we have focused on regression trees, oblique decision trees are commonly applied to the problem of binary classification, i.e., $ y_i \in \{-1, 1\} $.
-One of the most widely used splitting criterion is the \emph{information gain}, namely, the amount by which the binary entropy of the class probabilities in the node can be reduced from splitting the parent node \citep{quinlan1993programs}:
+In this case, because Gini impurity \citep{Hastie-Tibshirani-Friedman2009_book, breiman1984cart} is equivalent to the squared error criterion \eqref{eq:sse}, our results also directly apply to the classification setting provided the conditional class probability $ \eta(\bx) = \mathbb{P}(y = 1 \mid \bx) $ belongs to $ \F $ and has finite $\|\eta\|_{\mathcal{L}_1}$.
+A more natural assumption when modeling \emph{probabilities}, however, would be to have the log-odds $ f(\bx) = \log(\eta(\bx)/(1-\eta(\bx))) $ belong to $ \F $ and have finite $\|f\|_{\mathcal{L}_1}$.
+In this case, we must use another widely used splitting criterion, the \emph{information gain}, namely, the amount by which the binary entropy of the class probabilities in the node can be reduced from splitting the parent node \citep{Hastie-Tibshirani-Friedman2009_book, quinlan1993programs}:

 where $ H(\bt) = \eta(\bt)\log(1/\eta(\bt)) + (1-\eta(\bt))\log(1/(1-\eta(\bt))) $ and $ \eta(\bt) = \frac{1}{n(\bt)}\sum_{\bx_i \in \bt}\Indicator(y_i = 1) $.
 Interestingly, maximizing the information gain in the node is equivalent to minimizing the node-wise logistic loss with respect to the family of log-odds models of the form $ \theta_{\bt}(\bx) = \beta_1\Indicator(\ba^\Trans\bx \leq b) + \beta_2 \Indicator(\ba^\Trans\bx > b)$; that is,